-The trainer is encouraged to think out loud, explaining every step and its importance as the associated skill is demonstrated.
-The trainer might want to tell a story or two about how he or she performed at a first training session.
-The trainee can then logically follow the demonstration and feel more comfortable asking questions.
-This communication process also encourages the trainer, who can observe whether or not the trainee is picking up on the skill.
+The trainer is encouraged to think out loud, explaining every step and its importance as the skill is demonstrated.
+The trainee can then logically follow the demonstration.
+If there are questions, the trainee will feel more comfortable asking them.
+This communication process also encourages the trainer, who can observe whether the trainee is picking up on the skill.
 The more the trainee is involved in the process, the more likely learning will occur.

-After training is complete, the front office manager should watch how the employee performs on the job.
-Skills performed correctly are a good indication that the training was successful.
-Conversely, if the employee is confused or makes mistakes, it is possible that a trainer wasn't stopping to make sure the trainee was following along.
-As is true of all skills, being a good trainer comes with experience.
+After training is complete, a front office manager should watch how the employee performs on the job.
+If skills are performed correctly, it is a good indication that the training has been successful.
+Conversely, if the employee is confused or makes mistakes, it is possible that a trainer wasn't stopping to make sure that the trainee was following along.
+As with anything else, being a good trainer comes with experience.